 When you see the Moon, you are actually seeing the light that reflected off of it 1.3 seconds earlier.
 When you see the Sun, you're actually seeing the light it emitted 8.3 minutes prior.
 With other stars, the distance is so great that you're seeing what happened years ago - sometimes billions of years ago.

-To put it another way, assuming Superman knew exactly when Krypton exploded, he could travel that many light-years away and use his super-vision (or, you know, a really powerful telescope) to witness the sad day of his home world's destruction himself.
+To put it another way, assuming Superman knew exactly when Krypton exploded, he could travel that many light-years away and use his super-vision (or, you know, a really powerful telescope) to witness the sad day of his home world's destruction for himself.

-Ever since Albert Einstein came up with the theory of relativity, scientists have realized that the passage of time, once thought to be absolute, actually changes based on your speed relative to another object.
+Ever since Albert Einstein came up with the theory of relativity, scientists have realized that the passage of time - once thought to be absolute - actually changes based on your speed relative to another object.
 For someone traveling at nearly the speed of light, time would pass much slower than for someone stationary on Earth.
 By the time the traveler returned, only a year may have passed for him or her, but many years would have passed for those on Earth.

 Tests have confirmed this: a flawless atomic clock aboard one of our fastest planes will fall slightly behind its synchronized counterpart left stationary on the ground.
 The differences are minute, but very real.